 DigiPen offers financial assistance to eligible students in the form of grants, scholarships, loans, and veterans benefits.
 Some financial aid — including loans — must be paid back with interest, while other types of financial aid — including grants and scholarships — do not need to be repaid.
-Savings, investments, and gifts of money from relatives are not financial aid.
+Savings and investments are not financial aid.
 The different types of financial aid are outlined below.

 Grants are a form of gift aid with funding from state or federal sources.
 Undergraduate students can be considered for grants by completing the Free Application for Federal Student Aid (FAFSA).
 Grants do not need to be repaid.

 All students are eligible to consider or apply for DigiPen Scholarships.
 DigiPen offers scholarships based on merit, financial need, and academic success.
 Both undergraduate students and graduate students may be eligible for scholarships.

 Outside scholarships are forms of gift aid awarded to students by private organizations or donors to help pay for their education.
 Usually, students must meet a set of criteria in order to be eligible for these scholarships.